mahavedalla/mahavedalla/docs/questions/sila/whether-abstinence-from-eating-at-the-wrong-time-is-necessary-for-the-attainment-of-nibbana.md

-# Whether abstinence from eating at the wrong time is necessary for the attainment of Nibbāna?
+Question: Whether abstinence from eating at the wrong time is necessary for the attainment of Nibbāna?
 Answer in Brief: -
  Category: Sīla
 Sutta References: MN 66; AN 8.41